 Dr. Levi received her doctorate from the Department of Linguistics at the University of Washington, completed a postdoctoral research position in the Department of Brain and Psychological Sciences at Indiana University.
 Prior to coming to NYU, she taught at the University of Michigan.
 She is currently the Director of the Undergraduate Program in the Department of Communicative Sciences and Disorders.

-- *Houle, N. & Levi, S. V. (online first).
+- *Houle, N. & Levi, S. V. (2020).
 Acoustic differences between voiced and whispered speech in gender diverse speakers.
 Journal of the Acoustical Society of America.

 - *Quinto, A., *Abu El Adas, S., & Levi, S. V. (2020).
 Re-examining the effect of top-down linguistic information on speaker-voice discrimination.
 Cognitive Science, 44